How to Estimate Your Dog's Age in 5 Easy Steps

 Over time and because of the strong selection made by their human masters in an effort to build breeds that look perfect to their eyes, numerous dog breeds have progressively developed a high susceptibility to some specific diseases.
-Have a look on this chart and see how large differences between breeds can be!
+Have a look at this chart and see how large differences between breeds can be!

-May be you haven't seen your dog's breed in the chart!
+Maybe you haven't seen your dog's breed in the chart!

 But you've got the picture: there are dramatic variations.